Code-Institute-Submissions/Milestone_1_StreamingPal_Website/README.md

 To my partner Cathal for creating the name and the slogan, for the spelling check and more important, for sustaining me mentally and emotionally, always.
 To my parents Monica and Gabriel, for believing in me from day one and sustaining me even from far.
 To Declan, Ann, Roisin, Padraig, Niamh and Aisling for introducing me to Code Institute and for being my second family.

-Big part of the creation of this project is just because of them.